StackVista/stackstate-docs/configure/security/self-signed-certificates.md

    ```bash
    keytool -import -keystore custom_cacerts -alias <a-name-for-the-certificate>  -file site.cert
    ```
    The alias needs to be a unique alias for the certificate, for example the domain name itself without any dots.
-Keytool will ask for a password, the JVM default password is `changeit`.
+Keytool will ask for a password.
+The password usually is `changeit`, the JVM default.

 The `custom_cacerts` store file will now include the `site.cert` certificate.
 You can verify that by searching for the alias in the output of